 These are probably the easiest plants to grow in a container.
 You even find many small varieties such as grape and cherry tomatoes in containers at the store.
-But here is the big secret you can grow ANY variety of tomato in a pot, not just the small types.
+But here is the big secret: you can grow ANY variety of tomato in a pot if it has the right kind of fertilizer (check https://drjimz.com/products/tomato-fertilizer-tomato-secret, for example).
 You just need to make sure the pot has plenty of room to root.
 I like to use a 5-6 gallon container.
 I am a big fan of converting an old or used 5 gallon bucket into a container, instructions on how to do this will be the next post I do (be sure to subscribe for emails so you do not miss it!).
 Be sure to stake your tomatoes so that they have support while growing the easiest way to do this is to use tomato cages but you can also use rebar or tall wooden stakes and twine.

 Note*** this video says to grow determinate varieties of tomatoes only, you can grow ANY variety in a pot determinate varieties are just a bit easier.

 I think these might be my favorite to grow, because who doesn’t love fresh and juicy strawberries?
 Especially with fresh whipped cream all piled on top of warm pound cake fresh from the oven…mmmm!
 There are special strawberry pots you can use or just an old pot will do.
 You can even grow strawberries in baskets!
 Strawberries can even be grown in the shade and inside.
 If you are looking for a shade tolerant strawberry variety look into alpine varieties.